The tutorial is appliable to all iOS 14.x.x beta releases. A guide for iPadOS 14 beta profile is available at the bottom of this article.

-Apple unveiled iOS 13 at WWDC 2019.
-This version of iOS looks very sleek in my opinion, and a few of the key highlights include faster face ID, smaller app download sizes, 2x faster app launches, etc. Skip the introduction.
+Apple unveiled iOS 14 at WWDC 2020.
+This version of iOS looks very sleek in my opinion, and a few of the key highlights includes a new App Library view for organizing all of your apps, new translate app, App Clip feature etc. Skip the introduction.

-But, luckily, there are workarounds to install iOS 13 beta 2 previews without a developer account.
-All you have to do is install an iOS_iPadOS_13_Beta_Profile.mobileconfig Profile.
+But, luckily, there are workarounds to install iOS 14 beta 1 previews without a developer account.
+All you have to do is install an iOS_14_Beta_Profile.mobileconfig Profile.

-Step 1: Disable the Adblocker (if you any) and visit “this link” from your iPhone or iPad and tap “allow.”
+Step 1: Disable the Adblocker if you’ve any, and visit “this link” from your iPhone or iPad and tap “allow.”
 Then visit the settings app to review and install the profile.
 Look for a mini-notification within the settings app or find the downloaded profile at the Settings -> General -> Profiles section.

 The device will prompt you to restart after installing the profile.
 Just do it.